Skip to main content

 There are many service opportunities at EA!

-1) Start a new EA group
+1) Start a new EA group in your area.

-Anonymity is a primary tenet of all 12-Step anonymous recovery programs and EA is no different.
-We do not sell or otherwise disclose information about our members that are not already public.
+We do not sell any information about EA members.
 This policy has no exceptions.
-We do not sell or exchange your information with any other organizations, public, private, or non-profit.
+We do not sell or exchange your information with any other organizations, whether public, private, or non-profit.

-How do I update the information (day of the week, time, contact person, etc.) on my EA group's website listing ?
+17. How do I update the information (day of the week, time, contact person, etc.) on my EA group's website listing ?

 - To update your EA group's website listing, please fill out the form linked below.